 c.
 The LORD’s offering… an offering of gold to the LORD… the LORD’s offering… a freewill offering to the LORD: It was also clear exactly to Whom they gave – the LORD, not to Moses or even to the nation.

 d.
 Both men and women… every man… every man with whom was found blue and purple and scarlet… everyone with whom was found acacia wood… all the women who were gifted artisans… all the women whose hearts stirred with wisdom… the rulers brought onyx stones: In this we see just how many among Israel gave to the work.
-It wasn’t only the wealthy, but every who could and who had a willing heart, gave.
+It wasn’t only the wealthy who gave, but everyone who could and who had a willing heart.
 There were many willing hearts.

 i.
 “All have a part in building the sanctuary for YHWH, and, without each playing his peculiar part, it cannot be completed (cf. Ephesians 4:16).”
 (Cole)

 ii.
 The people gave what they could.
 Not all could give gold or precious gems, but they could give some goat’s hair.
 Certainly, a gift of goat’s hair could be just as welcome in God’s sight as a gift of gold if it was given with the right heart.